lectionhome authors titles dates links about

 - The Internet is up and running, in some cases even wireless, but seems to consist mostly of monochrome screens with lots of asterisks on them

-- E-mail exists only a primitive form where documents arrive in one's "computer basket"
+- E-mail exists only in a primitive form where documents arrive in one's "computer basket"

 - Digital cameras exist, but they are a cutting-edge technology; still-photo digital cameras cost at least $1000 exclusive of all the trimmings needed to make them work, and are so rare that most cops don't even know what they are.
 They need to be special-ordered from a handful of dealers – and this becomes a crucial plot point in the novel's climax